 Things to keep in mind

-Keep in mind that is only available via subscription and you can cancel it monthly but have to give a month’s notice.
+Keep in mind that it is only available via subscription.
+You can cancel it monthly but must give a month’s notice.
 It is not transferrable to another person.

 It is not valid on the ICE, IC or EC trains.